 Pupil Premium was introduced in April 2011.
 The Government believed that it is the best way to address the current underlying inequalities in the

 academic performance of children eligible for Free School Meals (FSM) and their 'wealthier' peers by providing additional support to the pupils who need it most.

-The table below shows the amount of children per year group who will receive Pupil Premium funding for the academic year 2016/17.
-In total 37% of children at Garlinge Primary School and Nursery (GPS&N) receive Pupil Premium funding.
+The table below shows the amount of children per year group who will receive Pupil Premium funding for the academic year 202/23.
+In total 42% of children between year R and 6 at Garlinge Primary School and Nursery (GPS&N) receive Pupil Premium funding.